Richard-Ott/UnSteadyErosion/readme.md

 the inversion cannot constrain meaningful results for a single sample, because there are less data than parameters (run isoline codes scripts for single sample).

+## erosion scenarios
 Currently 9 erosion scenarios are supported.
 There are two main scenario types: step-changes in erosion and erosion spikes.
 In step change models, the erosion rate changes at certain times, whereas in spike models a sudden soil loss is simulated by removing the upper part of the production profile.
-For these main scenarios, there are four sub-scenarios with varying degrees of freedom.All models allow multiple changes in erosion through time.
+For these main scenarios, there are four sub-scenarios with varying degrees of freedom.
+All models allow multiple changes in erosion through time.
 However, the number of parameters should be smaller than the number of data points (your nuclide measurements).
 Therefore, if you want to resolve a model with more than one change in erosion through time, choose a simpler